Lender Hold on Structural Repairs? Call Now — 253-891-9622 | Closing-Date Response

 Clear Itself.

-Email the appraisal report and closing date to [email protected] or call 253-891-9622.
-We review same day, confirm feasibility against the timeline, and deliver fixed pricing within 48 hours of the diagnostic.
+As a licensed appraisal repair contractor in Tacoma, we review same day, confirm feasibility against the timeline, and deliver fixed pricing within 48 hours of the diagnostic.
+Email the appraisal report and closing date to dispatch@realtyrepairco.com or call 253-891-9622.

 253-891-9622